José María López: World Touring Car Championship

 He made his World Touring Car Championship début with Wiechers-Sport at the 2013 FIA WTCC Race of Argentina, substituting for their regular driver Fredy Barth.
 He took both Yokohama Independents' Trophy victories and scored an overall victory in race two.

 In 2014, he moved to the Citroën team, and became 2014 World Touring Car Champion, clinching the title at Suzuka, thanks to his dominant race car -the Citroën C-Elysée WTCC that got 17 victories out of 23 races-, but also dominating his two team-mates : Yvan Muller and the circuit races rookie Sébastien Loeb.
 José María López finished the season with ten victories, close to the Yvan Muller's record.

-In 2015, José María López expected to have more difficulties "I am aware the competition is going to be much stronger because the other drivers are going to know me, they will push harder and you can see this already how Honda is pushing more, the Chevrolet drivers and the same in my Citroën team.", yet he still dominated the first part of the season competition with his team-mates on the Citroën C-Elysée WTCC.
+In 2015, López expected to have more difficulties "I am aware the competition is going to be much stronger because the other drivers are going to know me, they will push harder and you can see this already how Honda is pushing more, the Chevrolet drivers and the same in my Citroën team.", yet he still dominated the first part of the season competition with his team-mates on the Citroën C-Elysée WTCC.

 Formula E

 In July 2016, López was confirmed as DS Virgin Racing's second driver for the third season of the FIA Formula E Championship and finished ninth in the Drivers' championship.
-He returned to Formula E for the 2017-18 campaign at the Marrakesh round for Dragon Racing, replacing the outgoing Neel Jani.
+He returned to Formula E for the 2017–18 campaign at the Marrakesh round for Dragon Racing, replacing the outgoing Neel Jani.

 Racing record

+Racing career summary

+† As López was a guest driver, he was ineligible for championship points.

+Complete Formula Renault 2.0 Eurocup results

+(key) (Races in bold indicate pole position; races in italics indicate fastest lap.)

+Complete Formula Renault 2.0 Italia results

+(key) (Races in bold indicate pole position; races in italics indicate fastest lap.)